wesm/feather/python/README.md

 ## Python interface to the Apache Arrow-based Feather File Format

+## Build

+Building Feather requires a C++11 compiler.
+We've simplified the PyPI packaging to include libfeather (the C++ core library) to be built statically as part of the Python extension build, but this may change in the future.

 ## Limitations

 Some features of pandas are not supported in Feather: